Disclaimer: Skylead is not affiliated, endorsed by, or connected with LinkedIn in any way.

 This feature is available for Sales Navigator Advanced and Advanced Plus subscribers only.

-Nonetheless, it’s very useful as it lets you identify which accounts or leads have shown interest in your product/service.
+Nonetheless, it’s very useful as it lets you identify which accounts or leads are showing buying signals, a.k.a. have shown interest in your product/service.

 Buyer intent gives you full insight into where a buyer is in their journey, from checking out your company page to accepting your messages.
 No other tool offers such detailed intent data.
 Plus, it shows you the exact activities people are doing that signal interest, so you know exactly where to focus your targeted outreach efforts.